CactiLab/BYOTee-Build-Your-Own-TEEs/README.md

 This page include the steps to clone the repository, a short description of repository structure, and lastly, instructions to set up development tools.
 The idea of BYOTee is inspired by our MITRE eCTF 2020 experience, which we open source the design and implementation at [here](https://github.com/CactiLab/2020-ectf-rit-system).

+The results of this project were published in the paper entitled "<a href="https://cactilab.github.io/assets/pdf/byotee2024.pdf">Building Your Own Trusted Execution Environments Using FPGA</a>" in the ACM ASIA Conference on Computer and Communications Security 2024.
 If you want to cite our paper in your work, please use the following BibTeX entry.

 ```
-@article{BYOTee2022,
+@inproceedings{byotee24,
-  title={BYOTee: Towards Building Your Own Trusted Execution Environments Using FPGA},
+  author = {Armanuzzaman, Md and Sadeghi, Ahmad-Reza and Zhao, Ziming},
-  author={Armanuzzaman, Md and Zhao, Ziming},
+  title = {{Building Your Own Trusted Execution Environments Using FPGA}},
-  journal={arXiv preprint arXiv:2203.04214},
+  booktitle = {{ACM ASIA Conference on Computer and Communications Security (AsiaCCS)}},
-  year={2022}
+  year = {2024}
 }
 ```